-5.1 This test method is designed to produce inplane shear property data for material specifications, research and development, quality assurance, and structural design and analysis.
-Factors that influence the inplane shear response and should therefore be reported are material, method of material preparation, specimen preparation, specimen conditioning, environment of testing, specimen alignment and gripping, speed of testing, void content, and fiber volume fraction.
-Properties, in the test direction, that may be obtained from this test method are as follows:
+5.1 This test method is designed to produce transverse compressive property data for material specifications, research and development, quality assurance, and structural design and analysis.
+Factors that influence the transverse compressive response and should therefore be reported are: material, method of material preparation, specimen preparation, specimen conditioning, environment of testing, specimen alignment and gripping, speed of testing, void content, and fiber volume fraction.
+Properties in the test direction that may be obtained from this test method are:

-5.1.1 Inplane Shear Strength, $\tau{12}^{\ \ u}$ ,

-5.1.2 Inplane Shear Strain at Failure, $\gamma{12}{}^{u}$ , and

-5.1.3 Inplane Shear Modulus, G12.
+- 5.1.1 Transverse compressive strength, σ{22}^{uc} , - 5.1.2 Transverse compressive strain at failure, $\varepsilon{22}^{\ \ uc}$, - 5.1.3 Transverse compressive modulus of elasticity, E{22} , and - 5.1.4 Poisson's ratio, γ{21} .

-6. Interferences
+6. Interference

-6.1 Material and Specimen Preparation-Poor material fabrication practices, lack of control of fiber alignment, and damage induced by improper specimen machining are known causes of high material data scatter in composites.

-6.2 Bonding Specimens to Test Fixtures-A high percentage of failures in or near the bond between the test specimen and the test fixture, especially when combined with high material data scatter, is an indicator of specimen bonding problems.
-Specimen-to-fixture bonding is discussed in 11.5.

-6.3 System Alignment-Excessive bending or axial loading will cause premature failure, as well as highly inaccurate shear modulus determination.
-Every effort should be made to eliminate excess bending and axial loading from the test system.
-Bending and axial loading may occur due to misaligned grips, misaligned specimens in the test fixtures, or from departures of the specimens from tolerance requirements.
+- 6.1 Material and Specimen Preparation-Poor material fabrication practices, lack of control of fiber alignment, and damage induced by improper specimen machining are known causes of high material data scatter in composites. - 6.2 Bonding Specimens to Test Fixtures-A high percentage of failures in or near the bond between the test specimen and the test fixture, especially when combined with high material data scatter, is an indicator of specimen bonding problems.
+Specimen to fixture bonding is discussed in 11.5. - 6.3 System Alignment-Excessive bending may cause premature failure, as well as highly inaccurate modulus of elasticity determination.
+Every effort should be made to eliminate excess bending from the test system.
+Bending may occur as a result of misaligned grips, misaligned specimens in the test fixtures, or from departures of the specimens from tolerance requirements.
 The alignment should always be checked as discussed in 13.2.